-Adjustable Parameters
+Configurable Parameters

-Distance values (cm) with Full (100 %)/Empty (0 %)
+Distance values (mm) with Full (100 %) / Empty (0 %)

 When these two values are set, the fill level of your container is displayed in the form of a corresponding percentage value.
-You must specify the appropriate distance values in cm.
+You must specify the appropriate distance values in mm.